El Telco Loco

 Some old builds from the Android-x86 project, such as their initial Android 1.6 Donut build also report its carrier as El Telco Loco, not exactly a manufactured device but this was where I first saw this while testing old Android-x86 versions in a virtual machine.
 The baseband version is listed as "SimulatedCommands" and of course, El Telco Loco as the carrier.

-After Android 2.3 Gingerbread, Google went on to develop Android Honeycomb which was designed for the larger screens of tablets in mind, and assumedly other considerations to bring tablets up to a first class citizen in the Android ecosystem.
-While nowadays the 3.x Honeycomb line is mostly forgotten, both due to Google not releasing AOSP sources for it and being very quickly overshadowed by 4.0 Ice Cream Sandwich and the subsequent 4.x versions, it was undeniably a big step for Android that shaped it into what it became during 4.x and later versions.
+Nowadays the 3.x Honeycomb line is mostly forgotten, both due to Google not releasing AOSP sources for it and being very quickly overshadowed by 4.0 Ice Cream Sandwich and the subsequent 4.x versions.
+But it was undeniably a big step for Android that shaped it into what it became during 4.x and later versions, 4.1 Jelly Bean being the version that shipped by the original Nexus 7 tablet for example.

 As for our crazy telecommunications company, it was removed and replaced with a more obviously fake carrier name in an AOSP commit in January 2016 corresponding with some development version of Android Nougat, and the story ends there.